Series 26 Outside Activities and Personal Financial Activities

-The exam usually presents these facts as a conduct problem with a sales consequence.
-A representative’s outside role, personal account, or private transaction can undermine the firm’s ability to supervise mutual-fund or variable-product recommendations.
+The exam usually presents these facts as a visibility problem with a sales consequence.
+A representative’s outside role, personal account, private transaction, or financial tie with a customer can undermine the firm’s ability to supervise mutual-fund or variable-product recommendations.
 That is why the principal has to focus on notice, approval, prohibition, and escalation rather than simply asking whether the activity seems harmless.

-When a question mentions possible misconduct, the safer answer usually favors documentation and intervention.
-Series 26 expects the principal to act on warning signs, not wait until a conflict has already harmed a customer or triggered a disciplinary action.
+When a question mentions an activity outside the ordinary firm channel, the safer answer usually restores firm visibility.
+Series 26 expects the principal to act on warning signs, not wait until a conflict has already harmed a customer.

 Why outside activity questions matter so much